Temporary Email vs Permanent Email: Pros, Cons, and Best Scenarios

 keep marketing signups separate (Tier 2)

-turn on strong spam filters
+enable strong spam filters and 2FA

 Keep your primary email for important accounts